Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 Enter the turnover value.
 Turnover values can be positive (incomes) or negative (expenses).
 This field is compulsory to create a posting manually.

 - *Contra account*
 Enter the appropriate contra account.
-For detailed information about the available accounts, see [Chart of accounts](../Integration/01_RunAccountingWizard.md#chart-of-accounts).
-This field is compulsory to create a posting manually.

-  > [Info] When you start typing in an account number, a context menu is displayed.
-You can also select the appropriate option from the menu.
+  > [Info] After you have entered at least two characters in the field, a list is displayed with all accounts matching the entry.
+You can also select the corresponding account in the list.

 - *Receipt 1*
 Enter an appropriate reference value, such as the invoice number.